Jerakin/DefTree/doc/source/index.rst

 Get it
 ======
-For now download and use deftree_ in your project as is
+For now download and use deftree_ in your project as is.

 .. _deftree: https://github.com/Jerakin/DefTree/blob/master/deftree.py